Support local funding for Thurston Conservation District

 Your voice matters!
 Here’s how to participate in the conversation about Thurston CD rates and charges:

-The five-member Thurston County Board of Commissioners will vote on the Thurston CD rates and charges proposal on in summer/fall 2024.
+The five-member Thurston County Board of Commissioners will vote on the Thurston CD rates and charges proposal on December 10th, 2024 at 2pm.
 Each Commissioner represents one of five county district — use this map of Thurston County Commissioner Districts to find yours.

 Visit the Thurston County Board of County Commissioners website and click on the Commissioner representing your district.
-You’ll find contact information for each Commissioner on their profile page.
-Check back here for dates and details on how to share your public comment with the County Commissioners.
+You’ll find contact information for each Commissioner on their profile page. - Attend the County Commissioner’s Public Hearing

 Thanks to everyone who submitted public comment and attended our Public Hearing in May 2024!